akhilmadipalli/WhosOnFire/README.md

 * Running on http://0.0.0.0:5000
 ```

-> ⚠️ **Keep this terminal open.** The iOS app will not load any data if the Flask server is not running.
+> Note: **Keep this terminal open.** The iOS app will not load any data if the Flask server is not running.

 ### Step 3 — Find Your Local IP Address